virmundi/NewDataForManagers/documentstorage.md

 Cloudant is a flavor of CouchDB.
 Being a CouchDB means that you get an interesting solution for offline data synchronization and replication.
 Cloudant takes this a step further by providing a great management interface across the cluster.

-Cloudant provides a great scaling story.
-When you review their case studies you'll see how they've helped companies scale from a one node RDBMS to a 200 node system will low query latency while having gigs and gigs of data at rest.
+Cloudant has a great history of scaling stories.
+When you review their case studies you'll see how they've helped companies scale from a one node RDBMS to a 200 node system with low query latency while having gigs and gigs of data at rest.

+Traditionally Cloudant, as its name indicates, is a platform-as-a-service provider.
+Your data is hosted in a secured cluster within the Cloudant data centers.
+They are responsible for managing the day-to-day operations of the database.
+Your company can then focus on writing software.
+If your company prefers to manage their platforms, you're in luck.
+In October 2014, IBM announced a new [on-premise](https://cloudant.com/blog/introducing-cloudant-local/#.VGDX9vTF9hs) option.

 Recently IBM purchased Cloudant.
 This might make the idea of using it more palatable in the enterprise space.
+I know many a manager sleeps better at night knowing there is a Batphone (Bluephone?) to IBM if they need it.

 For more information visit [https://cloudant.com](https://cloudant.com)

 ### MongoDB

-This is probably the most know of the
+This is probably the most known of the document stores.
+It helped popularize the NoSQL movement (and some of the backlash against it).
+It is going strong through the efforts of the people at MongoDB, Inc.

+MongoDB uses a proprietary storage format called BSON (Binary JSON).
+It allows the system to more efficiently interact with the data as well as reduce storage size.

+MongoDB is centered around the cluster.
+It is rare to see community discussion around a single node MongoDB deploy.
+Often the recommend production configuration is three nodes: one master and two slaves.
+As a result you might have a larger upfront cost associated with the initial deployment.

 ## So How Would We Use This?